sigstore/fulcio/docs/hsm-support.md

 fulcio serve --ca pkcs11ca --hsm-caroot-id 99
 ```

-> :warning: A SoftHSM does not provide the same security guarantees as hardware based HSM
+> :warning: A SoftHSM does not provide the same security guarantees as a hardware-based HSM.
-> Use for test development purposes only.
+> **Use for testing only.**

 ---
 **NOTE**